Chart Color Schemes

 Port Pirie Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Port Pirie Surrounds, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro SA's 89.8% houses and 10.2% other dwellings.
-Home ownership in Port Pirie Surrounds stood at 48.9%, with the rest being mortgaged (36.0%) or rented (15.1%).
-The median monthly mortgage repayment was $997, higher than Non-Metro SA's average of $888 but significantly lower than the national average of $1,863.
-The median weekly rent in Port Pirie Surrounds was $200, compared to Non-Metro SA's $182 and the national figure of $375.
+In Port Pirie Surrounds, as per the latest Census evaluation, 94.4% of dwellings were houses, with the remaining 5.6% comprising semi-detached homes, apartments, and other types.
+This differs from Non-Metro SA's composition of 89.8% houses and 10.2% other dwellings.
+Home ownership in Port Pirie Surrounds stood at 48.9%, with mortgaged properties at 36.0% and rented ones at 15.1%.
+The median monthly mortgage repayment was $997, higher than Non-Metro SA's average of $888.
+Weekly rent in the area averaged $200, compared to Non-Metro SA's $182.
+Nationally, Port Pirie Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, recorded as of the latest available data.
+Rents in the area were substantially below the national figure of $375.

 Frequently Asked Questions - Housing